 The three principles of the MSC standard

 The fisheries must leave enough stocks in the sea so that they can reproduce and fishing can go on indefinitely.

 Fishing needs to be managed so that the marine environment, including plants, animals and habitats, can flourish.

 They must have good management in place, comply with relevant laws and be able to adapt to changing environments.

 Sustainability is about the future

 The sustainability of a fishery is an ongoing process.
-After they are MSC certified, fisheries are regularly reassessed and many are required to make further improvements.
+After fisheries are certified to the MSC Standard, they are regularly reassessed and many are required to make further improvements.
 Scientific knowledge also improves all the time and fisheries are encouraged to develop new ways of conserving marine resources for future generations.

 The Shetland crab and scallop fishery has been certified as sustainable since 2012.
 Working closely with Shetland UHI (previously the NAFC Marine Centre) on scientific evidence of stock management, its proactive management approach has led to some positive developments in managing and sustaining this important UK fishery.
 In the past decade, it has been fully reassessed and undergone a number of surveillance audits.

 “It’s such a small community here, that scallop fishing keeps everything going, if we can get it sustainable, we actually have a future.
 The seafood industry is everything here.”Whalsay scallop fisherman